 The grocery store job is long behind Flanigan.
 At Berlinale, she accepted the coveted Silver Bear—for what I can’t stress enough is her first performance.
 Whatever she does next will be her decision alone.

-Never Rarely Sometimes Always, directed by Eliza Hittman and starring Sidney Flanigan, opened March 13.
+Never Rarely Sometimes Always, directed by Eliza Hittman and starring Sidney Flanigan, is available on VOD April 3, 2020.